 Yohimbe bark: Mostly used to aid in fat loss, yohimbe bark powder is a powerful energizing herb.
 Use as a gentle stimulant for all-day energy without the crash.

-Cordyceps: Cordyceps are powerful medicinal mushrooms that can increase physical endurance and help reduce stress.
+Cordyceps: Cordyceps is a powerful medicinal mushroom that can increase physical endurance and help reduce stress.
 They also lower inflammation and support liver and kidney health.

 Rhodiola: An antioxidant-rich adaptogenic herb that can help battle physical and mental fatigue.

 Natural Force Raw Tea, Pre-Workout, and Cordyceps Pro are all powerful supplements that you can use to increase both physical and mental endurance.
 Taken regularly, and combined with meditation, exercise, time management, and healthy fats from MCT Oil, you’ll see huge changes in focus and motivation, whether you’re at the gym or behind your computer!